KN2002/Technical-Test---Data-Scientist-Role-Khyati-/README.md

-# Project a Fake vs Real News ML classification.
+# Project: Fake vs Real News ML classification.
 This repository is my submission for the technical test for the AI incubator team Data Scientist Role.
 The project was done entirely on R and I have included the main R markdown file as the main analysis script as well as the knitted pdf file.
 The datasets - that of - true.cv and false.csv are not included in this repository because of Github upload limits.